hansreier/techreier/eDrops/readme.md

 Thymeleaf is used for server side rendering HTML pages.
 For simplicity client side frameworks is not used to create Web GUI in this applica

-runs on http://localhost:8443 due to Spring security
+runs on http://localhost:8443 due to Spring security.
+To run om 8080 you must remove Spring-security from pom, absolutely required.

+# Docker

 Generates .jar to deploy on Docker container
 Can generate .war to deploy on Tomcat (change pom)